subquery/subql/docs/create/graphql.md

 Also, it is possible to create a connection of the same entity in multiple fields of the middle entity.

-Example, an account can have multiple transfers, and each transfer has a source and destination account.
+For example, an account can have multiple transfers, and each transfer has a source and destination account.

 This will establish a bi-directional relationship between two Accounts (from and to) through Transfer table.